Dutch Caribbean Coast Guard: Cutters

+METAL SHARK 38 DEFIANTS

+The company Metal Shark builds special ships for military and police purposes, and the 38 Defiant is the name of the type that is being used.
+The twelve Metal Sharks are an interception vessel which is used to patrol the territorial waters.
+They have a slip cabin and a completely closed wheelhouse, which protects the coast guard during all weather conditions, providing them with an unobstructed view day & night.

 AgustaWestland AW139

 The DCCG employs two AgustaWestland AW139 helicopters for high speed chase, and search and rescue operations.
-The AgustaWestland AW139 helicopters are stationed at Coast Guard Air Station Hato and will be replaced by AgustaWestland AW189 in 2023.
+The AgustaWestland AW139 helicopters are stationed at Coast Guard Air Station Hato and will be replaced by AgustaWestland AW189 rotorcraft.
+These helicopters are operated on a long-term contract basis by the Bristow Helicopters division of the Bristow Group, a worldwide commercial helicopter operator.

 Bombardier Dash 8

 Since the autumn of 2007, the DCCG has two Bombardier Dash 8 Maritime Patrol Aircraft (designated MPA-D8).
-These planes are built to the specific needs of DCCG, based on the Coast Guard tasks such as search and rescue, and fisheries and environmental monitoring.
-These two Dash 8 aircraft equipped with modern means of day and at night to obtain optimal results in the performance of its duties.
-These resources include specially designed hatches dropping life rafts and drift / marker buoys, a high power searchlight in the nose of the aircraft with the aim to see and be seen in search situations, radar, and a communication and interlink software system.
-All these resources make it the ideal airplane in a coordinating role between various units and the RCC.
+These planes are built to the specific needs of DCCG, based on required Coast Guard tasks such as search and rescue, and fisheries and environmental monitoring.
+These two Dash 8 turboprop aircraft are equipped with modern day and night capabilities in order to obtain optimal results in the performance of their duties.
+These resources include specially designed hatches for dropping life rafts and drift / marker buoys, a high power searchlight in the nose of the aircraft with the aim to see and be seen in search situations, radar, and a communication and interlink software system.
+All these resources make the Dash 8 an ideal airplane in a coordinating role between various units and the RCC.
 Besides these functions, both Dash 8s can be deployed before, during and after hurricane passages to move people and resources to those areas that need help.
-For these missions the Dash 8s can be converted into transport aircraft configurations.
+For these missions, the Dash 8s can be converted into transport aircraft configurations.